lamualfa/routify-ts/README.md

 `routify-ts` will add additional configurations for Typescript needs to an existing project.

-> Try to do backups to prevent conflicts in case of conflicts with the configuration that you have made.
+> **Important** - Try to do backups to prevent conflicts in case of conflicts with the configuration that you have made.

 #### Command